 Finally, and most recently, Canadian employers should be aware that, going forward, inland Canadian employees are now required to provide biometrics to the Canadian government.

 Do you want more information on how to efficiently bring skilled workers into Canada?
 Are you interested in a training session to help you better understand the new NAFTA?
-Contant Evie Thorne for more information or reach out to any member of Field Law’s Immigration Group.
+Contact any member of Field Law’s Immigration Group.